jpearl01/mcsmrt/README.md

 1) cd to your home directory and clone the MCSMRT repository using
    $ cd ~
    $ git clone git@github.com:jpearl01/mcsmrt.git
-   This should create a directory alled mcsmrt in your home.
+   This should create a directory called mcsmrt in your home.
 2) Create a new directory called "mcmsrt_tutorial_bei" in your home directory by running
    $ mkdir ~/mcmsrt_tutorial_bei
-   This is there all the analysis will be carried out and results files will be stored.
+   This is where all the analysis will be carried out and results files will be stored.
 3) Get into the mcmsrt_tutorial_bei folder using
    $ cd ~/mcmsrt_tutorial_bei
-3) Copy the data_stuff.tar.gz from the tutorial folder in the cloned mcmsrt directory to the mcmsrt_tutorial_bei folder.
-For doing that, run this
+3) Copy the data_stuff.tar.gz file from the tutorial folder in the cloned mcmsrt directory to the mcmsrt_tutorial_bei folder.
+For doing so, run this
    $ cp ~/mcsmrt/tutorial/data_stuff.tar.gz .
-4) Untar the tar.gz file to get a folder with all the sample data files.
+4) Untar the tar.gz file to get a folder with all the data files which were obtained as a result of the ROI protocol.
 This can be achieved by running
    $ tar -xzf data_stuff.tar.gz -C data
    Successful completion should create a folder called data in your current working directory.
+This folder should look exactly like that of the folder obtained from running ROI.
 5) Copy the sample_key.txt file from the tutorial folder in the cloned mcmsrt directory.
 Place it in mcsmrt_tutorial_bei by running
    $ cp ~/mcsmrt/tutorial/sample_key.txt .
 6) Change the data_path column to the FULL PATH where your data folder is located, i.e., the folder that was created after uncompressing the tar.gz file.
 Do not use relative paths here.
+Again, this is the folder which looks like an ROI results folder.
 7) Run the get_fastqs.rb script to obtain FASTQ files with modified headers.
    $ ruby ~/mcsmrt/get_fastqs.rb -s sample_key.txt -o reads
    On successful completion, a folder called reads should be created along with the FASTQ files.